It Is Never Too Late to Mend (1911 film): Production

+The novel has been credited with exposing cruelties in the Australian prison system and having helped end the convict system.
 Stage adaptations of the novel had been popular since 1865.

+The Tait brothers were theatre entrepreneurs who had moved into film production with The Story of the Kelly Gang and Robbery Under Arms.
 In February 1911 The Bulletin reported that:

 The Taits are going to produce It’s Never Too Late To Mend in biograph drama form at Melbourne Glaeiarium.
 "Willie" Lincoln, who was an Australian playwright in his youth, and is nowadays running the "Paradise" Pictures at St. Kilda, is understood to be responsible for this biograph version of Charles Reade’s drama.
 Picture show condensations of familiar stories, also original film dramas of the sort now imported from America and Europe, might as well be locally fixed up.
 There’s no better country than Australia for open-air photography, and few that are nearly as good.

 The film was shot in Melbourne and "enacted by a specially-selected company of Victorian artists" who were "a selected metropolitan company of 60 performers."
 The estimated budget was £300-£400.